Puri12/Atlassian-Jira-ARM/README.md

 * `ATL_TOMCAT_ACCEPTCOUNT` (default: 10)
 * `ATL_TOMCAT_MAXHTTPHEADERSIZE` (default: 8192)

+## Access Log Settings

+You can set the maximum number of days for access logs to be retained before being deleted.
+The default value of -1 means never delete old files.

+* `ATL_TOMCAT_MAXDAYS` (default: -1)

 ## JVM configuration

 If you need to pass additional JVM arguments to Jira, such as specifying a custom trust store, you can add them via the below environment variable